iscb-dc-rsg/iscb-dc-rsg.github.io/_pages/organizers.md

 > reproducible research methods and efficient software engineering approaches
 > for the sciences.

 # Vice President: Mahfuza Sharmin (UMD)

 ![Mahfuza Sharmin](../images/organizers/sharmin.jpg){: .organizer-image .float-left }

-> Computer Science PhD student at the university of Maryland, College Park, working in [Hannenhalli lab](http://www.cbcb.umd.edu/~sridhar/) and [HCBravo lab](http://www.hcbravo.org)
+> Computer Science PhD student at the university of Maryland, College Park, working in [Hannenhalli lab](http://www.cbcb.umd.edu/~sridhar/) and [HCBravo lab](http://www.hcbravo.org).
+Researcn interests range from Deep learning to Genomics.
+More psecifically, she is passionate about exploting the advantage of language translation and deep learning into multi-omics data to understand the regulatory mechanism across cells and diseases.
+Outside of schools, she enjoys learning new languages, painting, reading about human psychology and cross-cultural differences.

 # Secretary: Eli Draizen (NIH)